Find Schools

 Find Schools Near

-What Do Food Scientist or Technologist Do?
+What You Need to Know About Food Scientist or Technologist

-Job Description: Use chemistry, microbiology, engineering, and other sciences to study the principles underlying the processing and deterioration of foods; analyze food content to determine levels of vitamins, fat, sugar, and protein; discover new food sources; research ways to make processed foods safe, palatable, and healthful; and apply food science knowledge to determine best ways to process, package, preserve, store, and distribute food.
+Career Description Use chemistry, microbiology, engineering, and other sciences to study the principles underlying the processing and deterioration of foods; analyze food content to determine levels of vitamins, fat, sugar, and protein; discover new food sources; research ways to make processed foods safe, palatable, and healthful; and apply food science knowledge to determine best ways to process, package, preserve, store, and distribute food.

-A Day in the Life of a Food Scientist or Technologist
+Food Scientist or Technologist Responsibilities

 • Study methods to improve aspects of foods, such as chemical composition, flavor, color, texture, nutritional value, and convenience.